aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/9_final_test/_index.md

 ..
 Top assembly securely screwed down and the output hose centered
 ..
 An empty cup under the output hose
 .
 Now connect the 9 Volt battery.
 This will provide power to the microcontroller and the aquarium motor.
 .
-Wait for the dispenser to fully come online by waiting for the LEDs to sync to the same status in the webapp.
+Wait for the dispenser to fully come online by waiting for the LEDs to sync to the same status in the dispenser app.
 .
 Okay, with no physical connection between your laptop and the dispenser, click _DISPENSE!_ to pour yourself a drink!
 .
 If the dispenser didn't properly dispense a drink, perform some troubleshooting.
 ..
 Did you hear the motor whir or make noise?